How Soon Can I Eat Ice Cream After Tooth Extraction

 Broths or soups can provide nutrients while also keeping you hydrated.

-Dairy products, especially cottage cheese or Greek yogurt are good sources of protein.
+Dairy products, especially cottage cheese or Greek yogurt, are good protein sources.

 Hummus is a healthy snack that can be eaten with soft crackers or bread.

-Instant oatmeal is another good option for a warm and filling meal after surgery.
+After surgery, instant oatmeal is another good option for a warm and filling meal.

 Jell-O or pudding can be a sweet treat and easy to eat.
 Mashed bananas and mashed potatoes are soft and can provide some nutrition.